Muslims recall questionable detentions that followed 9/11

 WASHINGTON (AP) — Around New York City in the weeks after the Sept.
 11 attacks, as an eerie quiet settled over ground zero, South Asian and Arab men started vanishing.

-While the remembrances and memorials of 9/11′s 20th anniversary slip into the past, hundreds of Muslim men and their families face difficult 20-year anniversaries of their own.
+Twenty years later, in the aftermath of all the remembrances and memorials to the events of 9/11, little attention has been paid to the fate of these men and their families, collateral damage of a horrific terrorist act and the hysteria it spawned.

-In the attacks’ aftermath, the immigrant advocacy group Desis Rising Up and Moving, or DRUM, anticipated a rise in hate crimes and harassment.
-So it set up a hotline and placed flyers primarily in South Asian neighborhoods.

-“We started getting calls from women saying, ‘Last night, law enforcement busted into our apartment and took my husband and my brother.’
-Children calling us and saying, ‘My father left for work four days ago and he hasn’t come home, and we haven’t heard anything,’” executive director Fahd Ahmed recalls.
+Fahd Ahmed, executive director of the immigrant advocacy group Desis Rising Up and Moving, said after the attacks, his group “started getting calls from women saying, ‘Last night, law enforcement busted into our apartment and took my husband and my brother.’
+Children calling us and saying, ‘My father left for work four days ago and he hasn’t come home, and we haven’t heard anything.’”

 People are also reading…